l-hoang/external-scala-chef-redux/README.md

 Regex is used with the parsing combinators to do parsing of the Chef program.

-**For more details on how it works, see the `ChefParser` file where I have extensively commented on how it works + what I am doing.
+**For more details on how it works, see the `ChefParser` file where I have extensively commented on how it works + what I am doing (at least for the non-Chef-line parsers: the Chef line parsers are all somewhat the same, so I only commented once + where I feel it would help).
 Also see the `ScalaChefRedux` file for an idea of how I integrate the `ChefParser`.**

 Here are some helpful sources on these parsing combinators and how to use them.